moviedo/book-keeper-phoenix/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Run `gmake stop` to stop the docker containers and your application.
+Run `make stop` to stop the docker containers and your application.

+Run `make help` for all available command options.

 ## Learn more